 When you think of elevators, you might instantly think of space-taking, sky-high people movers.
 But putting the large commercial buildings aside, you might be pleasantly surprised at just how little space you actually need to put a lift in your own home.
 (Hint: It’s not that much space!)

-Residential lifts can be a very efficient way of adding value, style and accessibility to your home, whether you’re building it into the plans of your new home or retrofitting it into your existing space.
+Residential lifts in Perth can be a very efficient way of adding value, style and accessibility to your home, whether you’re building it into the plans of your new home or retrofitting it into your existing space.
 And surprisingly, a residential lift also has the opportunity to be very space-effective if you take on a few key planning considerations.

 To work out how much space you will need to accommodate your residential lift, the number one consideration to initially take on is how many people will be using it at one time?
 Is this a single person lift or a multi-person lift?
 Once you can answer these questions, it is easier to work out your options.

 Below are a few things you need to consider:

 1. Is there a legally compliant amount of space I need?

 So you’ve worked out what the maximum number of people you will ever need to carry in your residential lift.
 Now you need to know if you have the compliant amount of space.
 Good news!
 Residential lifts have no fixed space requirements, unlike their commercial counterparts whose cabin size needs to adhere to DDA access regulations.
 A Residential lift cabin can be designed from as small as 600mm x 600mm all the way up to 1100mm x 1400mm.